abottchen/http_proxy_pe_vagrant_stack/README.md

   - `pe-<version>-agent`:
     This role performs an agent installation of PE `<version>` on the guest VM.
     The agent is configured to contact a master running at `pe-<version>-master.puppetdebug.vlan` --- so ensure a VM with that hostname is configured and running before bringing up any agents.

+  - `kill-internet`:
+    Adds iptables rules to disable outbound access to anything but local IP addresses.

 ### POSS Specific Roles